AecGem/Dynamic-DNS-Client/README.md

 `requests` - You may have to run `pip install requests` to install this package.
 It handles

 ## Setup
-No installation is required; you just have to change a few variables in the config section of the script.
+No installation is required; you just have to change a few variables in the config section of the script, and then run it.
 Set the following values (located in the `main()` function) as described:

   #### host
   The prefix of the domain you wish to update.
 For most use cases, the default value `@` works fine.
 Otherwise, you can specify a wildcard `*` or a specific prefix (`www`, `info`, `ww2`, etc.)